Holy Cross Church, Iisalmi

 Holy Cross Church (Pyhän Ristin kirkko), also known as Iisalmi New Church (Iisalmen uusikirkko), is a stone church in Iisalmi, Finland, which was consecrated in 1934.
 The church, designed by Eino Pitkänen, is a basilica with an end tower.
 The church, built of brick and concrete, represents a modernity based on classicism, which already resembles functionalism with its light wall surfaces.
-Before the association of municipalities and parishes in the North Savonian region in 1970, the Holy Cross Church was the main church of the Iisalmi Town Parish.
+Before the association of municipalities and parishes in the North Savo region in 1970, the Holy Cross Church was the main church of the Iisalmi Town Parish.

 The altarpiece is a mosaic by artist Uuno Eskola and depicts the crucified Jesus.